LeRenald/ClockWise/README.md

 ## Credits

-Thanks to the school [Creajeux](https://www.creajeux.fr/) (Nîmes, France) where this poject was carried out with my 9 other coworkers :
+Thanks to the school [Creajeux](https://www.creajeux.fr/) (Nîmes, France) where this project was carried out with my 9 other coworkers :

 #### Graphic artists
 - Thomas DAO